preetnakrani/the-doll-house/README.md

 # team11

 # Milestone 1
-Here is a summary of what to expect with our milestone 1 implementation:
+Here is a summary of what to expect with our Milestone 1 implementation:

 **Wall collisions**